What To Stock Up On In January

 This is a perfect time to stock up on candy and chocolate.
 Here’s the deal, if you want red or green sprinkles, get them now.
 I went to the store to get some red and pink sprinkles for sugar cookies and I had to go to two stores before I could find any.

-Please remember nuts need to be in the freezer if you go without eating them for an extended amount of time or they go rancid.
+Please remember nuts need to be in the freezer if you go without eating them for an extended amount of time since they could go rancid.
 I use my FoodSaver to store about 12 quarts of chocolate in my food storage stash.
 Can you tell I LOVE chocolate?

 If you don’t have a FoodSaver, I highly recommend getting one.
 Will you use it every day, no. But it will save you money in the long run.
 Just look for one that has the accessory hose.

 You may want to check Sam’s Club or Costco for what you a FoodSaver, they usually have great sales from time to time.
 You need the one with an accessory hose.
-Please note, don’t use your FoodSaver to seal a mason jar with powder like food, it may get sucked up into the tube and your FoodSaver may break.
+Please note, don’t use your FoodSaver to seal a mason jar with powder-like food, it may get sucked up into the tube and your FoodSaver may break.
 I know this because I saw someone do it at a food storage company where I was teaching classes.

 Do you have some Christmas decorations that have seen better days?
-Then this is the best time to grab super low prices on some new ones.
+Then, this is the best time to grab super low prices on some new ones.

 I still like to look at some fresh ideas for my holiday decor, but I’m wanting less stuff these days.
 Christmas brings me joy and so do the colors red and green.
 Life is good around the holidays.

 If you do an ornament exchange, this is a great time to pick up gifts for next year.
 I have seen tree stands, tree skirts, and much more.
 Oh my

 After Christmas Toys

-I remember when Mark and I were raising the girls we would look for after Christmas sales on Fisher Price toys, etc. Those were popular back then and if we could get them half price it was considered a great deal!
+I remember when Mark and I were raising the girls we would look for after Christmas sales on Fisher-Price toys, etc. Those were popular back then, and if we could get them half price it was considered a great deal!

 The cool thing about this, I didn’t have to go shopping and find a gift that was full price.
 Life is awesome when you save money on things when they are on sale knowing you will put them to use throughout the year.

 Sometimes the stores may have some excess Christmas books they want to unload, therefore they will be drastically reduced.

-If you need a new coat, a sweater, or sweatshirt, this is the time of year to snag one to save the most money.
-If you need new gloves, wool socks, mittens, scarves and hats check out the bargains.
+If you need a new coat, a sweater, or a sweatshirt, this is the time of year to snag one and save the most money.
+If you need new gloves, wool socks, mittens, scarves, and hats, check out the bargains.

 If you snowboard or ski, look for that equipment and all the accessories that go with them.
-Most people have purchased last year’s models for Christmas so the stores want to unload the previous years models.
-If you need boots or snow boots, this is the time to get the deals.
-Winter blankets come to mind here as well.
+Most people have purchased this year’s models for Christmas, so the stores want to unload the previous year’s models.

 Cold and Flu OTC Medicine

-They realize this is a great time to market them, but they also want to get rid of the big shipment quick, so this is why everything may be on sale in January.
+They realize this is a great time to market them, but they also want to get rid of the big shipment quickly, so this is why everything may be on sale in January.
 Please be sure and look at the expiration dates on the boxes.

 Preps I recommend for January

 Please make a plan for the year regarding which preps you really need or want.
-Some preps are needed more than others ASAP.
-But we still need to get started with the budget we can afford.
+Some preps are needed more than others, ASAP.
+But we still need to get started based on the budget we can afford.